Before You Read Any Further

 Is there a nut free version of Nutella?

 Yes.
 My understanding is that you can purchase some online.
-You can also enjoy this free recipe on RAISE for nut free, seed free, faux Nutella.
+You can also enjoy this free recipe for nut free, seed free, faux Nutella.

 Which spread is the best for mixing into yogurt?
 I have a peanut allergy.

 Creamy almond butter will be your best replacement when you’re mixing the spread into yogurt.
+Bonus points if you purchase from a brand that sells the super runny style, rather than the thick style.
 It will bring a great flavor and texture to the yogurt, like what peanut butter would have done.

-Almond butter also pairs well with extra ingredients that pair well with yogurt such as jams, jellies, or chocolate chips.
+Almond butter also pairs well with extra ingredients that pair well with yogurt such as jams, jellies, fresh fruit, protein powder, or chocolate chips.

 Would a spread made from pumpkin seeds be good for apple dipping?